Jenesius/vue-form/docs/guide/form.md

 #### parent <Badge type = "info">Optional</Badge>
 It takes the following values: `Form` or `null`, `false`.
 If another Form was passed, then signing will occur on it, and not the automatic search for the parent form.
-Otherwise (null, false) this form will not produce search for an ancestor.
+Otherwise, (null, false) this form will not produce search for an ancestor.

 #### provide <Badge type = "info">Optional</Badge>